any-menu/any-menu/README.en.md

 [中文](./README.md) | [English](./README.en.md)

-# AnyMenu —— InputMethod Assistant / Editor Assistant
+# AnyMenu —— A powerful assistant for inputMethod / editor

 ## What is AnyMenu